OnoArnaldo/py_staticpage_builder/README.md

     skip_for_index:             # list of files that will not be turned into index.html
       - file_name_patter        #    note that the name is a regex pattern
       - ...
+    sass:
+      build: true               # compile all the sass and scss files.
+      output_style: nested      # check the link for the option https://sass.github.io/libsass-python/sass.html?highlight=sass%20syntax#sass.compile
 ```

 ## Templates and pages

-The templates works exactly the way is in jinja [documentation](https://jinja2docs.readthedocs.io/en/stable/).
+The templates work exactly the way is in jinja [documentation](https://jinja2docs.readthedocs.io/en/stable/).

 Pages can be a html (using jinja syntax) or a markdown file (see this [document](https://daringfireball.net/projects/markdown/syntax) for the syntax).